khu97/CS-7650-Final-Project/README.md

 # DeepCoNN-RoBERTa
 To run, install necessary packages first.
 Run preprocess.py in the data folder to regenerate data splits as needed.
-Default data splits are available as csv files.
+Default data splits are available as csv files in data/music.
 Then navigate back to main directory and run main.py Changes to parameters can be made in config.py